liporuwcha/liporuwcha/README.md

 I think a three latter namespace is good for my use-case.
 The first letter defines a big project, that is not dependent of what comes after it.

-- A - development tools, infrastructure
+- a - development tools, infrastructure
-- B - common code for the framework
+- b - common code for the framework
-- C - configuration, migration, updates
+- c - configuration, migration, updates
-- D - authentication and authorization
+- d - authentication and authorization

 letters in between are for future use

-- Z - webpage hit counter
+- z - webpage hit counter
     the first project on top of the framework

+## A - development tools, infrastructure

+Namespaces with 2 and 3 letters.
+This list will grow eventually.

+aa - operating systems

+- aaa - Linux
+- aab - Windows
+- aac - WSL on Windows
+- aad - android
+- aae - MacOS and iOS

+ab - networks

+- aba - tcp/ip
+- abb - web http request-response
+- abc - websockets
+- abd - http2
+- abe - http3
+- abf - server side events

+ac - postgres database

+- aca - database servers
+- acb - database config
+- acc - tables, fields, indexes
+- acd - views, procedures, functions,...
+- ace - administrative tools inside the database
+- acj - database editor

+ad - Rust language

+- adj - Rust editor

+af - AXUM web server

+ai - SSR server side rendering

+aj - client side rendering

+ak - WASM, javascript

+## b - common code for the framework

+With this namespace I will have a working framework that works with database, server and client.
+But without any content.
+It is the basis for later content.

+ba - database core (common code)

+bj - server core (common code)

+bs - client core (common code)

+## C - configuration, migration, update

+Every project evolves and the code and the database need to be updated.
+Sometimes it is called "migration".
+Here we need backup and restore and we need Development, Testing and Production environment.

+ca - tables, fields, relations, views, procedures, configuration

+cj - migration:
+how to migrate every table separately.
+Ideally without server downtime.

+## d - authentication and authorization

+Nothing serious cannot be done without authentication and authorization.

+da - authentication

+dj - authorization

 ## Open-source and free as a beer